memgraph/docs/lab/style-script/overview.md

 ## Caching results for faster performance

-Sometimes you might want to normalize some value, e.g. size or width of all the nodes/edges in the graph.
-To do so, you need to find the minimum and maximum values of all the nodes.
+Sometimes you might want to normalize some value, for example, the size or width of all the nodes or relationships in the graph.
+To do so, you need to find the minimum and maximum values of all nodes.
-Let's say we have nodes `"Person"` with a property `age` that holds the age information of a particular person.
+Let's say we have nodes labeled `"Person"` with a property `age` that holds the age information of a particular person.
 We want a node property `size` to be 5 for the youngest person and 20 for the oldest one in the presented graph.
 All other node sizes should be normalized within that range.